The mentoring partnership

 Semester 2, 2021

-Students are currently working with SolarShare an ACT-based community solar farm on exploring the organisation's sustainable investment opportunities to share a connection with their energy supply, their investment, their community and their environment.
+Students worked with SolarShare, an ACT-based community solar farm.
+They explored the organisation's sustainable investment opportunities to share a connection with their energy supply, their investment, their community and their environment.

 Semester 1, 2021